-- Require TST to run Monthly Big Fix and AD reports in order to correlate reports and fix any corrupted clients, with the goal to have less than a 10% delta. - Require TST to document reasons for delta, which can be provided to ITS and auditors on request. - Require TST to run any unused wireless labs every few months in order to ensure, wireless devices receive their updates, in a timely fashion and be counted by Big Fix.
-Also require that all M-DCPS off-site devices be brought in once a month to connect to the network for updates. - ITS will perform random audit to verify Standards and procedures are being followed. - ITS continues to hold monthly Operations Review, with all TSTs, in an effort to provide up to date information and remind TSTs to adhere too and follow all District Policies.
+- Require NISTs to run monthly BigFix and AD reports in order to analyze and reconcile reports and fix any corrupted clients, with the goal of less than a 10% difference. - Require NISTs to document the reasons for the differences and make this document available to ITS and auditors on request.

+• Require NITSTs to run any unused wireless labs every few months, in order to ensure that wireless devices receive their update in a timely fashion and are included in the BigFix counts.

+- Require that all M-DCPS off-site devices be brought in once a month to connect to the network for updates. - ITS will perform random audits to verify that standards and procedures are being followed. - ITS will continue to hold monthly Operations Review Meetings with all NISTs to provide current information and remind NISTs to follow all District policies.